Latest News

 By SOS.
 News Desk | Feb 13, 2026

-Roku flipped from a loss to an $80.5 million profit in its latest quarter, with revenue surging to nearly $1.4 billion on the strength of its booming platform and advertising business, handily beating analyst expectations.
+Roku flipped from a loss to an $80.5 million profit in its latest quarter, with revenue surging to almost $1.4 billion on the strength of its booming platform and advertising business, handily beating analyst expectations.
 The results confirm the company's strategic pivot away from low-margin hardware to a more lucrative ad-driven model is paying off.

 • Follow the money: The company's platform business was the clear growth engine, with revenue from advertising and subscriptions jumping 18% to over $1.2 billion.
 In stark contrast, its devices segment—streaming players and TVs—saw revenue grow just 3% to $171 million, reinforcing the idea that the hardware is now simply a gateway to its ad business.